-The Amirantes Islands (Ilhas do Almirantes) were discovered in 1503 by Vasco da Gama on his second exploration voyage.
+The Amirante Islands (Ilhas do Almirantes) were discovered in 1503 by Vasco da Gama on his second exploration voyage.
 The islands were later renamed “Les Amirantes” (Admiral Islands) and were claimed for France in 1802.
-In 1814, the islands were passed on to the British as part of Mauritius and eventually, in 1909 the Seychelles became a separate colony which included, of course, the Amirantes.
+In 1814, the islands were passed on to the British as part of Mauritius and eventually, in 1909 the Seychelles became a separate colony which included, of course, the Amirante Islands.
 One of the Amirante Islands, Desroches (also known as Île Desroches), was split from the Seychelles by the United Kingdom in 1965 but was returned in 1976 when the Seychelles attained independence.

 Étoile and Boudeuse Cays can be found roughly 330 km south of Mahé.
-Boudeuse is the farthest south-western feature on the Amirantes Bank and the western-most island of the group.
+Boudeuse is the farthest south-western feature on the Amirante Bank and the westernmost island of the group.
 Both are uninhabited and were named after ships used in Bougainville’s famous voyage by Chevalier du Roslan in 1771.
 The sandy islands hold grass and low shrubs, giving way to sandy beaches.
 The islets are established as Important Birding Areas as they are part of only 3 breeding sites of Roseate Terns in the Seychelles.

 D’Arros and St. Joseph Atoll, comprised of a small inner ring of islands, can be found 250 km south-west of Mahé.
 Once owned by a prominent Seychellois family, the islands later belonged to what was once the Iranian royal family, following which it was purchased by the L’Oréal heiress Liliane Bettencourt who owned it until 2012.
 It was sold by her for 60 million US dollars and remains in private ownership whilst being managed by the Save Our Seas Foundation.
 In 2014 it was officially designated a nature reserve.

-Marie-Louise and Desnœufs islands form part of the southern islands of the Amirantes roughly 280 km south-west of Mahé.
+Marie-Louise and Desnœufs islands form part of the southern islands of the Amirante Islands roughly 280 km south-west of Mahé.
 The islands were first sighted and named in 1771 by Chevalier du Roslan.
 Uninhabited until the end of the 19th century, a small settlement was established on the islands for the production and farming of guano, maize, vegetables, poultry and pigs.
 The islands were later taken over by the Island Development Company and eventually all agricultural endeavours were ceased.

 “The water for scuba diving and snorkelling was crystal clear with lovely coral and absolutely myriads of fish of all colours and sizes”